smfo/whatILearntToday/React/forms.md

 ```

 ### Files
-`<input type="file"/>` lets the yser upload a file from their device storage.
+`<input type="file"/>` lets the user upload a file from their device storage.
 This is a read-only, and is therefor a uncontrolled component.

 ### Multiple inputs
 Adding a name attribute to each element lets the handler function choose what
-to do with the input based in the value of event.target.name,
+to do with the input based in the value of event.target.name.
 ```javascript
 class Reservation extends React.Component {
   constructor(props) {